Pseudo-Hamiltonian neural networks for learning partial differential equations: Numerical experiments

 We compare the general and informed PHNN models to the baseline model on \eqref{eq:forcedkdvburgers} with

+Ten models of each type are trained using training sets consisting of $410$ states, obtained from integrating $10$ random initial states of the form \eqref{eq:kdvinit} and evaluating the solution at every time step $\Delta t=0.05$ until $t=2$.
+We train on a larger time domain here than we did for the KdV equation to learn the explicit dependence of $f$ on $t$.

+Even when the baseline model is able to approximate the dynamics well, the training of the model generally converges more slowly than the PHNN models.
+After training 10 models of each type for 5000 epochs, the PHNN models are consistently outperforming the baseline model; see figures \ref{fig:kdv_time_5000} and \ref{fig:kdv_std_5000}.

-Three models were trained of each type for 20 000 epochs using training sets consisting of $410$ states, obtained from integrating $10$ random initial states on the form \eqref{eq:kdvinit} and evaluating the solution at every time step $\Delta t=0.05$ until $t=2$.
-At every epoch, the models where validated by integrating them to time $t=1$ starting at three initial states and calculating the average mean squared error (MSE) from these.
-The model with the lowest validation score after the last epoch was saved as the final model.
-Figure \ref{fig:kdv_time} shows the solutions obtained by integrating the different models of the system.
-The models shown here are the best of three trained models of each type, as evaluated by the average MSE at $t=1$ from 10 random initial conditions \eqref{eq:kdvinit}.
-From time $t=2$ all models start deviating from the ground truth, because the model of the force term is not able to predict how this behaves beyond the end time $t=2$ in the training data.
+To test the accuracy of the models after the training has converged, we then train the PHNN models for 20 000 epochs and the baseline models for 50 000 epochs.
+At every epoch, the models are validated by integrating them to time $t=2$ starting at three random initial states and calculating the average mean squared error (MSE) from these.
+The model with the lowest validation score after the last epoch is saved as the final model.
+When being tested on an initial state well within the domain the training data is sampled from, all models perform well; see figures \ref{fig:kdv_time} and \ref{fig:kdv_std}.